davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - ADD: Locorum.Project.ProjectChannelServer
-    - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, stores them in REPO, sends to channel NOTE!!!
+    - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
+NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.
+    - ADJ: BackendSys.Helpers -> no longer broadcasts directly to the channel.
+Instead, it will store results in Repo and then send as a message back to the server.
   - ADJ: Locorum.ProjectChannel
     - DEL: no longer interacts with BackendSys
   - ADJ: project.js
     - ADJ: Sends user_id with request for new_searches.
 The backends will send results to channel with user_id.
 Backends that match the user_id will immediately clear and list updated result.
 Other backends will track that a particular search has new results able to fetch.
-  - Fix busted backends
-    - FIX: YP, Local
 - Handle frontend search results better
   - FIX: report back when one of the backends is down